See this link:

 BCIT student projects 1988 – 1992

 Web publisher/researcher Established (1994) an online international education bookstore, database and bulletin board service (now closed).
 Published (2001 – 2014) Furniture Link Canada, an online searchable database of furniture manufacturers in Canada (now closed).
-Travels (2003 – present) to France (Macon, Nevers, Paris), Italy (Poggibonsi, Florence, Rome, Turin), Spain (Barcelona), UK (London, Birmingham) and US (New York) to research and write articles about sustainable contemporary furniture design and production for current self-published furniturelink website.
+Travels (2003 – present) to France (Macon, Nevers, Paris), Italy (Florence, Palermo, Poggibonsi, Rome, Turin), Spain (Barcelona), UK (London, Birmingham) and US (New York) to research and write articles about sustainable contemporary furniture design and production for current self-published furniturelink website.

 Visits to sustainable manufacturers and industry organizations in Italy and France